uiua-lang/uiua/site/text/tacit_code.md

 Quad 1 2 0
 ```

-And their we have it, the quadratic formula.
+And there we have it, the quadratic formula.

 ```uiua
 Quad ← ÷×2⊙(-⊙(⊟¯. √ℂ0 -⊙(ⁿ2)××4 ⊙:)),,